 Over the years I have pioneered many innovative techniques for home embroidery, but have become best known for my delicate style of digitizing that so closely mimics handwork.
 Specialties include bullion roses by machine, continuous eyelet embroidery, and garment patterns "in the hoop" for babies, dolls, and ladies, among others.

-I live in Indianapolis with my husband, Mike, and our bulldog, Russell.
+I live in Indianapolis with my husband, Mike.
 We have two lovely grown daughters that you probably watched grow up in Sew Beautiful magazine as they modeled my smocking designs, back in those handwork days.
-Now my granddaughter Harriet is the first in a new generation to enjoy the fruits of my labor from those days long ago, as well as today's creations.
+Now my granddaughters Harriet and Violet are the first in a new generation to enjoy the fruits of my labor from those days long ago, as well as today's creations.

 I hope you will enjoy my website!